 Bottle Crush – Crush a bottle with your mind… and science!
 My boys love a great magic trick and after watching a recent Mythbusters episode my son desperately wanted to try out a new trick.
 He wanted to crush a bottle with his mind… and a little science.
+This is a fantastic winter science project exploring the principles of heat transfer.

 My son was smitten with the idea!
 He insisted we had to do the same type of experiment immediately.